riquri/wheel-diagram/README.md

 Plot wheel diagram for alpha-helix.

 # DEMO
-Demonstration for a sequence "LEQLEQDCNDICERMKNVEKDFSN" from formin Fus1 in Schizosaccharomyces pombe.
+Demonstration for a sequence "LEQLEQDCNDICERMKNVEKDFSN" from formin Fus1 in *Schizosaccharomyces pombe*.
 ![Demo](./LEQLEQDC_wheel.png)

 # Features